Some online services – including MyAuckland – will be unavailable from 5pm on Friday 20 March to 8am on Monday 23 March, due to a system upgrade.

 Your notification letter will include:

 We make sure the hearing venue is easy for everyone to access.
-Check Additional guidance, support and services for PC 120 hearings if you need special assistance, for example, wheelchair access or New Zealand Sign Language interpreter.
+Check Additional guidance, support and services for PC 120 hearings if you need special assistance, for example, wheelchair access or a New Zealand Sign Language interpreter.

 You can choose to speak at an online hearing.
 Your notification letter will include details of the online hearing.